WPIRoboticsEngineering/RBE2001_template/README.md

 # Develop Code for your project

-## Install Eclips on Personal Machine
+## Install Eclipse on Personal Machine

  [See Eclipse install instructions in InstallEclipse.md](InstallEclipse.md)